'New York Times' sues Pentagon over media restrictions

 The Times — and NPR — are among the organizations that chose to give up their press passes rather than agree to the policy.

 In addition to the Defense Department and Hegseth, the lawsuit names Sean Parnell, the chief Pentagon spokesperson, as a defendant.
-NPR is seeking comment from the Pentagon about the newly filed suit.
+"We are aware of the New York Times lawsuit and look forward to addressing these arguments in court," Parnell said in a statement.

 Most recently, an inspector general has found that Hegseth's private Signal chats with senior government officials about pending U.S. airstrikes in Yemen could have placed American troops in harm's way.
 The chats were first revealed by The Atlantic's editor in chief, Jeffrey Goldberg, whose number was mistakenly added to the chat.
 (NPR CEO Katherine Maher is the chairperson of the board of directors of the Signal Foundation, which oversees Signal.)